Seals resting on the sandy beach near Wells-next-the-Sea, Norfolk — a coastal highlight along the Norfolk Coast Path.

 Spring and autumn offer mild weather and quieter paths, while summer brings long, bright beach days.

-Can I walk to nearby towns from Wells?
+Can I walk or cycle to nearby towns from Wells?